sujeetdpa/Microservice-Blog-Application/README.md

     java -jar reaction-service-0.0.1-SNAPSHOT.jar

 ## API Endpoints
+- Detailed information about APIs is included in the postman collection file

 - #### Blog Service Api
   - Fetch a Single Blog: Use GET mapping with API endpoint /api/blogs/{id}.